RajNikhil/Chaplin/_posts/2017-07-16-Used Car Prices.md

----
-layout: post
-title: Price prediction model with multivariate linear regression in Python
+# Price prediction model with multivariate linear regression in Python
-date: 2017-07-16 15:00:00
----
+***

 ### Introduction